summa-dev/halo2-experiments/README.md

 - If the `swap_selector` is on, checks that the swap on the next row is performed correctly according to the `bit`
 - If the `hash_selector` is on, checks that the digest is equal to the (dummy) hash between input left and input right

-Furthermore, the circuit contains 1 permutation check:
+Furthermore, the circuit contains 2 permutation check:

 - Verifies that the last `digest` of the circuit is equal to the `root` of the tree which is passed as (public) value to the instance column

 `cargo test -- --nocapture test_merkle_tree_1`

+# Experiment 6 - Merkle Tree V2

+This Merkle Tree specification works exactly the same as the previous one.
+The only difference is that it makes use of the `Hash2Chip` and `Hash2Config` created in experiment 4 rather than rewriting the logic of the hash inside the Circuit, as it was done in experiment 5.

 TO DO:
-- [ ] Extend it to make use of the dummy hash chip
+- [ ] Replace usage of constants in Inclusion Check.
-- [ ] Do we need enable copy_advice on column b?
-- [ ] Improve struct on the Alloc cell
+- [ ] Verifies that the leaf used inside the circuit is equal to the `leaf` passed as (public) value to the instance column